trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/installation.md

 npm install -g truffle
 ```

 You may receive a list of warnings during installation.
-To confirm that truffle was installed correctly,
+To confirm that Truffle was installed correctly,
 run:

 ```bash